Embedded C++ Tutorial: Object Pool Pattern

 10

-We provide a combination of acquire (blocking or asserting on exhaustion) and try_acquire (non-blocking, returning nullptr).
+We provide a combination of acquire (blocking or assert on exhaustion) and try_acquire (non-blocking, returns nullptr).

 Core Implementation